Koredotcom/docs/docs/xo/manage-assistant/multilingual-virtual-assistants/supported-components-and-feature.md

 This article lists the VA elements for which you can provide language-specific values.
 You need not translate Standard Responses as the Platform automatically translates them when you enable a language.

-# Metadata
+## Metadata

-JSON object consisting of the following translatable elements
+JSON object consisting of the following translatable elements.

 <table>